Jad Assaf

 DevOps & Systems Engineer | Information Systems Student

 Hi, my name is Jad.
 I am an Information Systems student at Youngstown State University.
-I am currently on track to become a DevOps engineer, with strong interest in low-level operating systems, memory control, and reverse engineering.
+I focus on low-level systems programming, compilers, and operating system internals.

 GitHub: @squallstrings